mhahsler/qap/README.md

 # qap
-Heuristics for the Quadratic Assignment Problem (QAP) - R
+Heuristics for the Quadratic Assignment Problem (QAP) - R package